 In the meantime, using the information created from the midlands plan presented in early 2012, Richland Library will begin as the first county to reignite the program, working with local community partners and serving as a model for other counties.

 This effort will move statewide but through regional implementation and led by leaders in each region.
 Our goal is to position the public library as the center of the community, serving as both convener and resource.
 Through the direction and support of the State Library, we will help our libraries and partner organizations local and statewide to chart the path towards improving their communities.
 Together we will work towards connecting communities to raise the literacy rates of South Carolina and Rewriting South Carolina’s future one reader at a time.

 Literacy service providers, educators, businesses, legislators and passionate volunteers are determined to break the intergenerational cycle of low literacy in our state.
-Literacy 2030 unites these stakeholders under an admittedly challenging yet important goal—reaching 100 percent literacy in the Midlands of South Carolina by the year 2030—and works to connect, equip and support them for the journey.
+Literacy 2030 unites these stakeholders under an admittedly challenging yet important goal.
 We believe in the power of collaboration to change lives.
 We believe that by 2030, we will see a community transformed.